4. Planning and implementation

 Ensuring data protection

-This part describes the assessment of needs to aggregate and anonymise the dataset to be opened as well as organisation-specific practices for ensuring the data protection of the dataset and for carrying out any aggregation, anonymisation or pseudonymisation required.
+This section describes the assessment of the need to aggregate and anonymise the dataset to be opened, as well as organisation-specific practices for ensuring the data protection of the dataset and the implementation of any necessary aggregation, anonymisation, or pseudonymisation processes.

 Pseudonymisation means processing the personal data in a way that eliminates the possibility of associating it with a certain person without additional information.
 Such additional information must be kept carefully separate from personal data.